A 14-year-old student fatally shot 4 people in a rampage at a Georgia high school, officials say

 Two school resource officers encountered the shooter within minutes after a report of shots fired went out, Georgia Bureau of Investigation Director Chris Hosey said.
 The suspect, a student at the school, immediately surrendered and was taken into custody.
 He is being charged as an adult with murder.

-Authorities were still looking into how the suspect obtained the gun used in the shooting and got it into the school in Barrow County, about 50 miles (80 kilometers) northeast of Atlanta.
+Authorities were still looking into how the suspect obtained the gun used in the shooting and got it into the school in Barrow County, a rapidly suburbanizing area on the edge of metro Atlanta’s ever-expanding sprawl.
+At an afternoon news conference, officials would not say what type of gun was used.

-The investigation was still “very active,” Hosey said, with lots of interviews and crime scene work yet to be done.

-Barrow County Sheriff Jud Smith choked up as he began to speak during the news conference.
+Barrow County Sheriff Jud Smith choked up as he began to speak during the briefing.
 He said he was born and raised in the community and his kids are in the school system.

 “My heart hurts for these kids.
 My heart hurts for our community,” he said.
 “But I want to make it very clear that hate will not prevail in this county.
 I want that to be very clear and known.
 Love will prevail over what happened today.”